tenstorrent/tt-metal/best_practices.md

 void write_buffer(queue_id cq_id, Tensor& dst, const std::vector<std::shared_ptr<void>>& src, const std::optional<std::size_t>& transfer_size = std::nullopt); // Right!
 ```

-## 2. Use `std::span` for Input Parameters
+## 2. Use `tt::stl::Span` for Input Parameters

 ### Practice
-Consider using `std::span` as input instead of `std::vector`.
+Consider using `tt::stl::Span` as input instead of `std::vector`.
 This allows `std::array` to be used as an argument as well.

 ### Explanation
-`std::span` is a lightweight view over a contiguous sequence of objects, such as arrays and vectors.
+`tt::stl::Spann` is a lightweight view over a contiguous sequence of objects, such as arrays and vectors.
 It provides a safe and flexible way to handle array-like data structures without copying them.

 ### Motivation
 - **Flexibility**: Enables functions to accept both `std::vector` and `std::array`.